 Here is a more intuitive graph:

-1. To recover the Documents folder from the C drive to the H drive with the regular mode:
+Example: To recover the Documents folder from the C drive to the H drive with the Regular mode:

 Winfr C: H: /regular /n \Users\<username>\Documents\